Masieono/led-control/README.md

 # led-control

 Firmware for the ESP32 as an input-receiver module on a Eurorack system.
-The ESP is mounted onto a 10hp rack module that accompanies
+The ESP is mounted onto a 10-12hp rack module that accompanies:
-.
-3 gate inputs,
+- 3 gate inputs
-.
-3 CV inputs,
+- 3 CV inputs
-. stereo audio (or two separate audio signals)
+- stereo audio (or two separate audio signals)
+- USB (for loading image/gif files)
+- Program selection for the led_control

-The ESP32 sends the inputs as serial data through the USB port.
-This serial data can be sent into the usb port of a computer or SBC to run programs based on inputs.
+The input_receive module sends these inputs as serial data to led_control via either a wired serial connection or wireless bluetooth.
+This data is then used to generate animations on the LED screen.